Lanoe Hawker: Legacy

 Hawker's original Victoria Cross was lost when the Hawker family belongings were left behind after the fall of France in 1940.
 On their return after the Second World War, they found that their possessions, including the VC, had been stolen.
 A replacement was issued to Hawker's brother on 3 February 1960, and is now held by the Royal Air Force Museum, Hendon.

 A window (designed by Francis Skeat) commemorating Hawker was installed in St Nicholas church, Longparish in 1967.
 The design features St Michael above an airfield with two pilots in the foreground.
 A copy of the window is in the Army Flying Museum at Middle Wallop.

 A memorial to Hawker was unveiled in the village of Ligny Thilloy, one km from where he crashed and was buried, on 11 November 2011.
 It was erected by XXIV Squadron, Royal Air Force, beside the village war memorial.

-Hawker was portrayed by Corin Redgrave in the 1971 film Von Richthofen and Brown.
-In the 2008 film The Red Baron, he was played by Richard Krajčo.